See our privacy policy to find out how AIGI handles your personal information.

 Val Price-Beck is a Kamilaroi Woman from the Liverpool Plains of New South Wales.

 Val was appointed to the Australian Indigenous Governance Institute Board in June 2019.
-Val has completed a Masters in Business Administration, an advanced diploma from the Institute of Company Directors, and has extensive experience in corporate services and over 20 years’ experience in Indigenous economic development.
+Val has completed a Masters in Business Administration, and an advanced diploma from the Institute of Company Directors.

 Stay connected